Top 5 Classic Vehicles You Can Make Yours For Under $5,000

 Average condition #3 value for $4,500

-The more crafted body Mustangs have been having much heavier price tags on them, especially the special models as well the late example like SVO and GT attracting higher prices.
+The more crafted body Ford Mustangs have been having much heavier price tags on them, especially the special models as well the late example like SVO and GT attracting higher prices.
 However, the memorable 5.0-liter LX has remained relatively cheap regardless of the engine resemblance with that of the GT.
-The price of this machine can go higher as the demand for the foxy body grows, but for now, they’re within reach.
+The price of this machine can go higher as the demand for the foxy body grows, but for now, they’re within reach, making it one of the most attractive old muscle cars for sale under $5000.

 Categories: List Articles